Cyrano de Bergerac Art and Culture Quotes

 How we cite our quotes: (Act.Line)

 ANOTHER COMEDIENNE (Jumps down, speaks to a Comedian costumed as an old man.)

 Léandre—the whole company—a swarm

 Of murmuring, golden bees—we’ll parody

 Ribbons for banners, masks for blazonry,

-These references to stock characters in Italian comedy places the time period of Rostand’s play firmly in seventeenth century France and also give us insight into cultural differences.
+These references to stock characters in Italian comedy places the time period of Rostand’s play firmly in 17th-century France and also give us insight into cultural differences.

 RAGUENEAU (Raises his head; returns to mere earth.)

 Lay down the lute—the oven calls for thee!

 (Rises; goes to one of the cooks.)